nirtal85/Playwright-Python-Example/.github/README.md

 2. Locate the trace file stored under the test-results folder.
 This file is generated after running your tests.
 Click on the 'Upload' button in the Playwright Trace Viewer and select your trace file.
 3. After uploading, the trace viewer will display a detailed timeline of events that occurred during your test.
 This includes network requests, JavaScript execution, and browser interactions.
 You can click on individual events for more details.

-## ❓ View Help And Other CLI Options
+## ℹ️ View Help And Other CLI Options

 ```bash
 pytest --help